Publication|Articles|October 14, 2025

 Administration and practical barriers

 Panelists who had already used mitomycin for intravesical solution described a straightforward administration process.
 The drug is shipped on ice as a liquid and gels at body temperature to achieve a dwell time of 5 to 24 hours.
-Catheters are typically left in place for about 15 minutes before removal.
+Catheters are typically left in place for approximately 15 minutes before removal.

 “The patient can leave after 15 minutes, so it may actually open up chair time,” one participant said.